-Often used for memory disorders (Alzheimer’s and Dementia and Lyme’s disease) and for preventing headaches, ringing in the ears, vertigo, mood disturbances, and hearing disorders that are all associated with reducing blood flow to the brain.
+Ginkgo biloba is used for neural disorders (Alzheimer’s and Dementia and Lyme’s disease), for preventing headaches, ringing in the ears, vertigo, mood disturbances and hearing disorders that are all associated with reducing blood flow to the brain.

-Ginkgo aids in improving blood circulation throughout the body improving brain, ear, eye and leg function.
-This added blood flow to the brain won’t cause your brain to explode, instead it will help bring more oxygen to your thinking machine.
-It also helps to get rid of free radicals that result in the damage of brain cells.
+Ginkgo aids in improving blood circulation throughout the body as well as brain, ear, eye, and leg function.
+This added blood flow will help bring more oxygen to the brain.
+It will help get rid of free radicals that result in the damage of brain cells.
 Having your brain work at its best will help you raise yourself to your full potential.

-An edible mushroom, traditionally used in China and Japan for stomach ailments, aiding the digestive system, as a tonic for the nervous system and in cancer prevention.
-Research has shown that the mushrooms components; threitol, D-arabinitol and palmitic acid may have antioxidant effects that aid in regulating blood lipid levels, and reducing blood glucose levels.
+An edible mushroom, traditionally used in China and Japan for stomach ailments, improving digestion, as a nervous system tonic and in cancer prevention.
+Research has shown that lion’s mane components; threitol, D-arabinitol, and palmitic acid may have antioxidant effects that aid in regulating blood lipid levels and reducing blood glucose levels.

-It has been shown to regrow brain neurons in the central and peripheral nervous system, reconstruction of neurological degeneration, boost cognitive function as well as memory loss and develop reflexes.
+It has been shown to regrow brain neurons in the central and peripheral nervous system, reconstruct neurological degeneration, boost cognitive function as well as reduce memory loss and develop reflexes.

 dosage: 1 tsp twice a day – can take as a capsule, make it into cookies.